Mott-Smith Laniloa

 No analysis available

-Searched for 'hotel rental pool', 'hotel program', and references to hotel brand management.
-No such program was referenced; because STR is not evidenced, hotel pool participation is set to false.
+Searched for 'hotel rental pool', 'hotel rental program', and management-by-hotel references.
+No evidence found; because STRs are not indicated, hotel-pool participation is false.

 No analysis available